 Elementary General and Vocal Music - Roxanne Dixon

-Welcome to a great year of making music!
+Hello!
+We are looking forward to a great year of making music as

 Star Challenge Essential Music Vocabulary Grades 3-5